 “Oh, I’m sorry,” he said, dumping himself onto a sofa on the other side of the room.
 “Am I interrupting something?”

 Wordlessly, Jean stuck her middle finger up at Tony as she sat back down.
 Her face was a jigsaw of features so sharp they could cut you, and her thin lips and charcoal-drenched eyes twisted into some breed of scowl whenever Tony was around.
 Half of her limp hair was shaved off and her left ear and eyebrow were archer’s targets, shot so full of metal piercings the skin was barely visible.
+This should have made her look ridiculous, but it didn’t.
+She was beautiful, and unfortunately, she knew it.

 “Morning, Jean.
 Nice to see you too.”
 Tony didn’t even bother to keep the sarcasm from his voice.